fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

 3. **Verify Data Source**
    - Confirm that the timing system is properly configured with the correct event and swimmer information

+4. **Check Pool Lane Configuration**
+   - Open the Settings dialog by pressing F2
+   - Go to the Pool Configuration tab
+   - Ensure the correct number of lanes (8 or 10) is selected for your pool

 ### UI Display Problems

 **Symptoms:**